 Blog

 Seen from a distance, the system appears natural.
 Up close, it is full of negotiations.
-This article examines ticket stubs, qr codes, and the evolution of admission through materials, standards, habits, and incentives rather than through nostalgia alone.
-In the everyday objects category, the goal is practical understanding: what the design solved, what it compromised, and what modern readers can still learn from it.
-A useful starting point is simple: tickets moved from proof of payment to proof of identity and timing.
+This article examines martian canals and the science of wishful seeing through materials, standards, habits, and incentives rather than through nostalgia alone.
+In the forgotten science category, the goal is practical understanding: what the design solved, what it compromised, and what modern readers can still learn from it.
+A useful starting point is simple: low-resolution observation invites pattern completion.
 That single observation opens into a larger design history involving manufacturing choices, user expectations, and the quiet pressure of regulation or culture.
 Instead of retelling a myth of inevitable progress, the discussion below stays close to interfaces, maintenance, and the difference between a clever idea and a durable system.

 (more…)